 Skogafoss is another great stop, as you can see it from the parking lot, then decide how much farther you want to explore.

 There are steps up to the top of the waterfall for a different perspective.
 From there you can return to the car, or head out on part of the Fimmvörðuháls Trail named “waterfall way” which passes a lot more waterfalls as you follow the Skógá River.

 7. Watch for Northern Lights

 Definitely a bucket list item, we were really hoping to see the Northern Lights, but no luck.
 There are apps that will predict the likelihood of a sighting, so you know whether to stay up.
 This app gets good reviews and is available for Android and iOS.

+Don’t Miss Hotel: Ion Hotel.
 When we stayed at the fabulous Ion Hotel (in the middle of Iceland, in an amazing bit of snowy nowhere) they offered to call our room and wake us up if the Northern Lights appeared.
-The viewing season is September through March.
+The viewing season is from September through March.